SophiSamus1/Samus_Lab_Notebook/_posts/2025-09-13-OpihiThermalPerformance.md

 The purpose of this post is to have a place to put all of the curves next to each other and discuss next steps/problems/solutions for each, as well as keep track of how many are done.

+*just realized for sliding window, do I need to average bodytemp over 1 minute window as well? bc I havenʻt been*

 # ʻOpihi 1 - Trial on July 3, 2025
 **Treatment: Desiccation**
 **L:34.4 W:27.1 H:11.6**